tmtsoftware/esw/docs/src/main/sequencer/scripts/scripts.md

 @@@ note {title="Do not starve the execution thread!" }

 The Script DSL is written to execute with a single thread.
 Script processing steps should not stay busy for long periods.
 For instance, do not execute a CPU-bound routine on the single thread.
-In stead, use an asynchronous approach using a different thread.
+In stead, follow patterns mentioned @ref[here](dsl/constructs/blocking.md).

 @@@